 Because this is a cohort-based, experiential curriculum that flows in a planned sequence, AU MSOD does not accept transfer credit from other institutions.

-MSOD students and graduates have access to the AU Office of Career Services.
-However, because of the specialized nature of OD and the MSOD degree, we find that the best career preparation results from a multifaceted approach: building networks; talking with our faculty and many well-connected graduates; taking volunteer opportunities as they arise; and using the curriculum strategically to further define yourself and build your skills, knowledge and resume.
+MSOD students and graduates have access to the AU Office of Career Services for resume feedback, interview coaching, and can schedule campus meetings with select employers as the opportunities are posted.
+Due to the specialized nature of OD and the MSOD degree, we find that the best career preparation results from a multifaceted approach: building relationships within the alumni community; talking with our faculty, coaches, and instructional support staff; taking volunteer opportunities as they arise; and leverage opportunities in the curriculum to customize your learning to strategically align with career interests, build out your resume, enhance your knowledge and skillset.
+Such opportunities arise in Organization Analysis & Strategy, the International Residency, Implementing System Change, and the capstone Practicum course.

 Each on-campus course meets on two weekends, roughly a month apart.
 Weekend MSOD classes start at 9am on Fridays and meet until 5pm.
 On Saturdays, they start at 8:30am or 9am and end at 3:40pm.
 Then Community Learning Time** is held from 4pm-6pm.
 On Sundays, classes begin at 8:30am and end no later than 4pm.
 Each weekend course begins with a two week period of reading, preparation and online work before the first weekend.
 In the month between class weekends, students have follow-up activities and read to prepare for the second weekend.
 Following weekend 2, students have 2 weeks to complete a final project or paper.